Bethpage State Park (Black Course)

 “The People’s Country Club,” as it became known after becoming the first public facility to host a U.S. Open, is a beacon for municipal golf in America.
 Bethpage State Park’s five golf courses see over 300,000 rounds annually and remain affordable and open to anyone.
 The Black is the most famous of the five and the brawniest, and it has hosted some of golf’s biggest tournaments, including the 2002 and 2009 U.S. Open, 2019 PGA Championship, and the upcoming 2025 Ryder Cup.

 The name Bethpage Black is synonymous with difficulty.
 The course features treacherous bunkers, thick rough, and an expansive routing that takes players on a six-plus-mile out-and-back journey over hilly and forested Long Island terrain.
 In its original brief for architects Joseph Burbeck and A.W.
 Tillinghast, the Long Island Park Commission requested that the architects produce something that “might compare to Pine Valley as a great test.”
-As crazy as this may sound, Bethpage — with its dramatic topography, sandy soils, and relentless difficulty — does bear some resemblance to the great New Jersey course, which Tillinghast also helped to design.
-Although the course has lost some of its historical character through the renovations by Rees Jones, Bethpage Black will always be known as one of the best municipal golf courses in America.
+As crazy as this may sound, the Black—with its dramatic topography, sandy soils, and relentless difficulty—does bear some resemblance to the great New Jersey course, to which Tillinghast contributed some design ideas.
+Although Bethpage Black has lost some of its historical character through the renovations by Rees Jones, it will always be known as one of the best municipal golf courses in America. -Matt Rouches

 Take Note…

 Unknown origins.
 The warning sign near the first tee of the Black Course — which reads, “-WARNING- The Black Course Is An Extremely Difficult Course Which We Recommend Only For Highly Skilled Golfers” — is very famous, but no one seems to know where it came from.
 Although historian Philip Young has searched far and wide to nail down the sign’s backstory, he hasn’t turned up anything significant.
-“Not a single person knows,” Young told the media.
+“Not a single person knows,” said Young.
 The world may never know the origins of the most famous sign in golf.

 Course Profile

-Explore the course profile of Bethpage State Park - Black Course and hundreds of other courses
+Explore the course profile of Bethpage State Park (Black Course) and thousands of other courses

 Join The Club